veraxis-protocol/veip-sdk/README.md

 The VEIP SDK is not:

-* The official VEIP conformance validator
+- The official VEIP conformance validator
-* The deterministic replay verification engine
+- The Verifier Core
-* The certification authority
+- The registry or certification authority
-* A registry implementation
+- A regulatory endorsement mechanism
-* A regulatory endorsement mechanism
+- A cryptographically sealed audit infrastructure

-Official conformance validation and certification are governed separately through the VEIP Verifier Core and Registry infrastructure.
+Certification and authoritative validation are governed separately through the VEIP Verifier Core and Registry layers.

 ---